How Sleep Affects Productivity [W/ Tips to Get Better Sleep]

 Aim for at least 150 minutes of moderate aerobic exercise each week – activities like brisk walking, swimming, or cycling can do wonders.

-However, be mindful of timing; vigorous workouts right before bedtime can energize you too much, making it harder to wind down.
+However, be mindful of timing; Vigorous workouts right before bed can energize you and raise your body temperature, making it harder for your body to naturally cool down and signal that it’s time for sleep.

 Instead, consider incorporating light stretching or yoga into your evening routine to promote relaxation and prepare your body for rest.